 This is a disservice to busy teams, who can benefit from a tool that helps them manage a lengthy document like an RFP.
 As we dig into the anatomy of an RFP, it’s easy to see just how many sections there are to handle—and how technology is really the right move here.

 Ready for your RFP anatomy lesson?
 From “head to toe,” here are some questions you will likely come across in an RFP.

 Your homework as a responder is to familiarize yourself with the nuances of an RFP, so you can pass your prospect’s test with flying colors.
 Analogies aside, understanding these different questions and themes will help you craft stronger responses to win the next opportunity.

 “27% rated project management flow during the content creation process as ‘fair,’ revealing that some projects moved along efficiently but they faced bottlenecks.” – Content Marketing Institute

 Though it may seem like a basic part of an RFP response, company information can be tough for teams.
 This content includes all of the foundational pieces for your organization: company name, address, annual revenue, employee count, website URL, year founded, etc.

 While HQ’s address is an easy one, the employee count is not.
 Depending on company growth the number of employees might change dramatically every year or even every quarter.
-RFP software automates this basic content in your answer library, ensuring the most accurate information is on-hand for team members.
+RFP software automates this basic content in your Content Library, ensuring the most accurate information is on-hand for team members.